nikhilm/uvbook/source/basics.rst

     void uv_unref(uv_handle_t*);

 This is mostly used when a loop shouldn't wait around for certain watchers, even if they are active.
-See :doc:`patterns` for an example.
+See :doc:`utilities` for an example.

 Semantics of event loops